junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Yes, I'm fine."
 Cas answers, exactly as Dean expects he would say.

 But he is not.
 The real Cas is not.
-Dean remembers, and he knows every second he stays in this nasty djinn's illusion, is one second closer to his own death, let alone Cas's since he's still stuck in a different dimension.
+Dean remembers, and he knows every second he stays in this nasty djinn's illusion, is one second closer to his own death, let alone Cas's.

 "We have to get out of here."
 He says automatically, looking for the way to the portal.
 Cas follows him quietly.

 There are monsters and leviathans following them tightly after.
 There is a large bone blade in his hand.

-The monsters seem to keep targeting Cas for attack, showing far more interest in the angel than Dean.
+The monsters seem to keep targeting Cas for attack, showing far more interest in angel than human, somehow.
 Dean pulls Cas behind him, killing them all, not really thinking about why the change of behavior.

 He checks on Cas the moment these monsters are cleared out.
 "You okay?"

 There are more fresh blood stains on Cas's clothes, Dean finds his own brain already start painting deep cuts and wounds underneath the clothes, imagining a lifeless body Cas might turn to if he ever lets his attention slack for a split second.
 His jaw clutches at the thought, knowing it might be true.

-And Cas says, "I'm fine."
+Then Cas says, "I'm fine."

 It feels like a conversation that has happened a million times.
 In Purgatory, or in his head.